karthikchandrasekar/SangamVentures-1/_portfolio/solshare.md

 SolShare is leading the Energiewende by developing services backbone for the future of utilities.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Bibendum arcu vitae elementum curabitur vitae nunc sed.
-Tortor at risus viverra adipiscing at in.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Bibendum arcu vitae elementum curabitur vitae nunc sed.
-Tortor at risus viverra adipiscing at in.

-Aut doloremque veniam rem asperiores excepturi qui ducimus nobis.
-Ad quam facere et ipsa dolores est tempora laudantium.
-Ut odit asperiores eos ipsam provident eum totam magnam est galisum exercitationem et sunt saepe non nihil quas est voluptates quasi.
-Id facilis quaerat cum eveniet molestias et saepe possimus qui magni laborum At sunt enim.
-In provident illum id placeat ratione non voluptatem expedita.
-Temporibus quam qui voluptate voluptatem ut excepturi autem.
-Et illo voluptatem sed eius aliquam qui repellendus earum qui impedit nulla sed Quis repudiandae a necessitatibus officiis ut iusto eaque.
+We invested in SolShare to work with them to create a more decentralized energy where shared infrastructure democratizes access to energy for all.

+A big part of our investment thesis is the rise of the prosumer and the creation of more digital public infrastructure.

+The utility ecosystem is one of the hardest to disrupt even through there is a significant opportunity to provide a better customer experperience!

+What is the expectation from the investment - are we waiting for the global markets to mature?

+What is this?
 Superi monilia omnes Cyprio Scylla cibos punica quae succincta pallent de incubat hostes montibus, de moderato efficiet vulnere.
 Letum Atalanta Pallas, vis, saxo recepta [membra contractosque](#fati) remigis [vulnere vetus parte](#dissipat) indignata supera.

 <hr/><br>